PHOM Indicator Report of Newborn Heelstick Screening

 What Is Being Done?The UDOH Division of Family Health and Preparedness oversees newborn heelstick screening in Utah.

-The Rule governing Newborn Screening (Rule 398-1) has been updated to include Cystic Fibrosis and clarifies reporting of abnormal results to the Medical Home listed on the screening card.
-Utah began screening for Cystic Fibrosis in 2009.
+The Rule governing Newborn Screening (Rule 398-1) has been updated to include Severe Combined Immunodeficiency (SCID).
+Utah began screening for SCID on July 1, 2013.

 Healthy People Objective MICH-32:Increase appropriate newborn blood-spot screening and followup testing